pgmoneta/pgmoneta/doc/manual/02-installation.md

 ### RHEL / RockyLinux

-On RHEL / Rocky, before you install the required packages some additional repositoriesneed to be enabled or installed first.
+On RHEL / Rocky, before you install the required packages some additional repositories need to be enabled or installed first.

 First you need to install the subscription-manager